 - It is usually not possible to remove a person from a photograph.

 If you do choose to restore any images, the final versions will be emailed to you for your personal use.

-Once you have all your images ready, store them as high-res digital files in a folder on your computer.
-Label each picture with enough detail for easy searching and organizing; consider using the location, a name, and the approximate date or decade in the file name.
+Once you have all your images ready, store them as high-res jpegs in a folder on your computer.
+Label each picture with enough detail for easy searching and organizing; consider using the location, a name, and the approximate date in the file name.